PlacidCat/OpenBottleCutter/README.md

 ![IMG_20211009_133031594](https://user-images.githubusercontent.com/35856608/136674847-5e8ffb78-752a-48c7-ae1a-864285ad9888.jpg)

 There are few options to purchase such devices and even fewer designs available online.
 The OBC is an effort to kick-start a solution that makes this design widely available while inviting improvement from the wider community.

+# Requirements
+* 2 608 skate bearings.
+* PETG or PLA filament
+* A 3D printer
+* Patience

+# Possible points of improvement:
+There are a number of features that beg for improvment:
+* The bearings should ideally be sanded down to remove the bevel on one side so that there is a flatter point of contact between the bearings for better cutting.
+This will require adjustments to account for the change in the thickness of the bearings.
+* The base should have mounting holes to allow it to be affixed to a board or other surface
+* Currently, the top bearing sits just a little too high, preventing good contact with the bottom bearing.
+Removing 0.2mm-0.4mm should help this.
+* The current design requires the ribbon wrap around the lower bearing which can be tricky to feed without removing the upper bearing.
+It would be helpful to figure out a more elegant means of feeding the initial bit of ribbon.